 Talking to donors in a variety of ways should be a standard practice across the board.
 It’s especially important when communicating with potential major gift donors who you’ll be soliciting in person.

 An in-person meeting can go a long way, but you wouldn’t want to take thirty minutes out of someone’s day when a quick email would suffice.
+This is especially true if you’ve been hosting typically in-person meetings virtually, because the collective Zoom fatigue is real.
 Balance is key.

 6. Be genuine, direct, and specific

 This is another point that should be standard practice whenever you ask for a donation, but it’s so important that it bears mentioning here.

 Being genuine, direct, and specific not only shows that you are interested in a prospect or donor contributing to your cause, but it also demonstrates that you are invested in the cause as well.